DouglasMeloo/Quiz/README.md

 Restart Quiz Button | Clicking on the "Restart Quiz" button redirects the user to the home page of the quiz | The user completes the quiz and clicks on "Restart Quiz" | The user is redirected to the home page successfully | Pass

 By conducting these tests, the web application was thoroughly examined for quality assurance, performance optimization, accessibility compliance, and adherence to coding standards, ensuring a robust and reliable user experience.

+## Debugging

+### Score Display Issue for Correct Answers

+**Issue:** The score was not being displayed correctly when the answer was correct.

+**Fix:** The code has been modified to properly increment the score and show the score on the end screen.

+Changes Made:
+- Modified the `checkAnswer()` function to correctly increment the score and add the 'correct' class to the selected answer.
+- Updated the `showScore()` function to display the correct score on the end screen.

+### GitHub Link Issue

+**Issue:** The website was not opening correctly in the GitHub link.

+**Fix:** The CSS file link in the HTML file has been updated from 'assets/css/style.css' to './assets/css/style.css' to ensure the link is relative to the current directory.

+Changes Made:
+- Changed the CSS file link in the HTML file to './assets/css/style.css' for proper loading.

+### Console Warning about Permissions-Policy Header

+**Issue:** A console warning is displayed regarding the Permissions-Policy header.
+The warning message indicates: "Error with Permissions-Policy header: Origin trial controlled feature not enabled: 'interest-cohort'".

+**Fix Attempted:** The Permissions-Policy header in the server configuration has been updated to enable the 'interest-cohort' feature.
+However, the warning may persist due to potential limitations or specific configuration requirements of the feature.

+Next Steps:
+- Consult the relevant documentation or seek assistance from the platform or service provider to ensure proper configuration and enablement of the 'interest-cohort' feature.

+Despite this warning, the rest of the code has been tested and verified to be functioning correctly.
+Please refer to the documentation or seek further assistance to resolve the console warning related to the 'interest-cohort' feature.